docongminh/shuffle-rs/README.md

-# safe-shuffle: Perform unbiased shuffles in Rust
+# shuffle-rs: shuffles in Rust

 ## Usage

-## Caveats